-The Canadian Pacific Holiday Train first started in 1999 and has now been running for 19 years!
-There’s a Canadian route that passes through ALL of the Canadian provinces, and a US/Canadian route going through: Quebec (Canada), New York, Ontario (Canada), Illinois, Iowa, Minnesota, Wisconsin, North Dakota and finishing up in Saskatchewan (Canada).
+The Canadian Pacific Holiday Train first started in 1999 and has now been running for 20 years!
+There’s a Canadian route that passes through ALL of the Canadian provinces, and a US/Canadian route going through: Quebec (Canada), New York, Ontario (Canada), Illinois, Minnesota, Wisconsin, Iowa, North Dakota, Saskatchewan (Canada) and finishing up in Alberta (Canada).
+That’s 5 Midwestern states!
 The aim of the train is the raise awareness of local food banks and people are encouraged to make donations in the form of food or money.
 Other than that, the train is completely free to go and see.

-I went to see it in 2016 when it stopped in Dubuque Iowa (it’s coming again in 2018!) and this is what my experience was like!
+I went to see it in 2016 when it stopped in Dubuque Iowa and this is what my experience was like!

 The train stopped at a crossroads in Dubuque on an old, almost disused industrial estate.
 I was surprised at how close to the train line people were able to stand.
 There were plenty of marshals to ensure people didn’t get too close though.
 In hindsight, we were too close to the tracks.
 I wanted to be able to get pictures but I think it would have been best viewed from a little way back.